kohlmu-pivotal/spring-data-geode-examples/client-server-examples/basic-operations/README.md

 #### Server Configuration and Deployment
 The server is configured to run on `localhost` and expose port `40404` for the client to connect to.
-The server will also create a _Replicate Region_ named `Customer` in which the client will write data.
+The server will also create a _Replicate Region_ named `Customer` into which the client will write data.

 To run the server written in JAVA: